 Also Read: Know About the Warning Signs Of Non-alcoholic Fatty Liver Disease (NAFLD)

 A healthy lifestyle is about the kind of food we eat.
 Primarily most essential meal of the day is breakfast since it is eaten after a long gap, and we also need loads of energy to keep us up and running throughout the day.
-In case you are on a higher side of cholesterol levels, or even otherwise you intend to let them be in great numbers, here are two sumptuous breakfast ideas that are nutrition dense and help in reducing those scary cholesterol levels.
+In case you are on the higher side of cholesterol levels, or even otherwise you intend to let them be in great numbers, here are two sumptuous breakfast ideas that are nutrition-dense and help in reducing those scary cholesterol levels.

 Oat And Gram Flour Thalipeeth